 Unlike Candy Crush though, Bejeweled is more simplistic than that.
 All you have to do is swap the positions of pairs of jewels to make unbroken sequences of three, four or five identical jewels.
 Once the sequence is complete they’ll disappear, spawning replacements as those above them drop into their spaces.

 What makes the game also nicer is the opportunity for power-ups when you line up four, or five or even six jewels at once.
 These net you higher scores on top of those additional perks.

 This game is so reminiscent of Tetris, that it’s addictive.
 And what drives this to being one of the greatest and relaxing games to play is the fact the sounds are delightful and create a sense of satisfaction.
 It’s a wonderful dopamine rush paired with excitement since you are on a timer.

 9. Fireboy and Watergirl

 Put your headphones on and immerse yourself in the wonders of Echogenesis.
-The visuals come from nature; swamps, forests, coves, and the like, whilst the sounds are created by interacting with the various life forms come across.
-It’s an immersive experience, from the beautiful graphics to the luscious stereophonic orchestration.
-You can’t win or lose; you just experience and influence the worlds you see, making it a relaxing tale of exploration.
+The visuals come from nature; swamps, forests, coves, and the like, whilst the sounds are created by interacting with the various life forms that you come across.